GariZabaleta/jpx-tokyo-stock-exchange-prediction/README.md

 * Click Add data
 * Go to Competition data and select JPX Tokyo Stock Exchange Prediction and click on *Add*
 * In the Notebook go to *File* and click *Import Notebook*.
-* Select j*px-prediction.ipynb* file from your local machine
+* Upload j*px-prediction.ipynb* file from your local machine

 ## HELP